PsychNeuro/ed1/book/glossary.md

 #### contrast
 is one of the three C's principles, describing the focus on relative differences instead of absolute levels, e.g., relative vs. absolute auditory pitch, relative amounts of wealth, etc.  In the brain, the +inhibitory +interneuron plays an important role in making neurons have a +normalized response, by dividing away absolute levels.

+#### correlation
+is a measure of the relationship ("co-relation") between two +variables.
+The standard statistic is Pearson's *r* value, which is 0 for completely uncorrelated variables,  -1 for a perfect negative correlation (the two variables move perfectly in the opposite direction), and +1 for a perfect positive correlation (the two variables move perfectly in the same direction).
+The +third-variable-problem prevents us from concluding that a correlation implies causation, but our brains like to draw that conclusion anyway.

 #### CSs
 are *conditioned stimuli* --- initially neutral stimuli that become associated with +USs through +classical-conditioning.